Last updated on

 - Bring 4 cups of water to a boil.

 - Add tea bags to water.
-Remove from heat and steep 10-12 min., depending on desired strength.
+Remove from heat and steep for 10 to 12 minutes, depending on desired strength.

 - Carefully remove tea bags.